akt00/rust-string-guide/README.md

 ## Preface

 ### *Motivation*
-Coming from the background of C/C++ and a bit of Python and Javascript, I found Rust's string type system a little confusing.
+Coming from the background of C/C++ and a bit of Python and Javascript, I found the Rust's string type system a little confusing.
 So I wrote this down to help understand the Rust's string data type.
 ### *Expected Level*
 Beginner - Intermediate
 ### *References*